 Introduction

-When creating Intuiface experiences, it is possible to capture user data at runtime and save it to a persistent data store.
+When creating Intuiface experiences, it is possible to capture user data at runtime and save it for future reference.

-For example, perhaps you would like someone interacting with our experience to be able to enter their first name, last name, e-mail address and additional comments.
-When the user touches a "Submit" button, this information is stored in a persistent way that can then be accessed for future reference.
+For example, perhaps you would like someone interacting with our experience to be able to enter their first name, last name, e-mail address, and additional comments.
+When the user touches a "Submit" button, this information is stored in a persistent way that can then be accessed in the future.

 Create the form